mschmoyer/shipper-game/server/README.md

 This is the backend for the Shipping Game, built with Node.js and Express.
 It uses SQLite as the database to manage the shipping progress and game state.

+## Game Description

+The Shipping Game is a simulation game where players manage a shipping business.
+Players can start shipping orders, track progress, and complete shipments to earn money and upgrade their technologies.
+The goal is to efficiently manage resources and grow the business by leveraging various technologies.

 ## Prerequisites

 - Node.js (v14 or higher)